 What’s your image resolution?

 DPI (Dots Per Inch) measures how many pixels are rendered in one inch of an image.
-The higher an image’s DPI, the more colors and details it contains (and the sharper it will print).
+The higher an image’s DPI, the more colours and details it contains (and the sharper it will print).

 72 DPI is screen resolution and is used for graphics and images that live on the internet.
 It’s considered low resolution and isn’t ideal for printing (it will come out pixelated or blurry).
 On the plus side, it means a smaller file size, which makes for easier storing, uploading and downloading.